 Many traders find that the hardest thing about trading Forex successfully is deciding when to close a trade.
 This is known as trade exit strategy.
 It is probably the most challenging and frustrating part of trading, and an area that tends to be overlooked in much Forex education.
-In this article I am going to explain why deciding how to close trades is so challenging, and then outlines some useful methods you can experiment with.
+In this article I am going to explain why deciding how to close trades is so challenging, and then outline some useful methods you can experiment with.

 Why are Trade Exits so Difficult?